| Name | Price | Retention | Rating | Details | Visit |

 5 | ![]() | €7,50/Mo | 4200 | ![]() Read Review |

-Listed above are the best usenet service providers for 2023.
-This is our premium usenet provider list and we only mention the best of the best here so please read the reviews and make your choice based on among the top providers.
+Listed above are the best usenet service providers for 2025.
+This is our premium usenet provider list and we only mention the best of the best here so please read the reviews and make your choice based among our top providers.

 Winner - Newshosting - Best Usenet Provider